LexRiver/dome/README.md

 ## render()

 This method must be overwritten.
-It will be executed when component first rendered and also when updated if `updateAsync()` is no overwritten.
+It will be executed when component first rendered and also when updated if `updateAsync()` was not overwritten.

 This method must return DOM element or elements.

 To return a few elements fragment syntax `<></>` can be used.

 ```tsx